What is a Pelvic Fracture?

 An unstable broken pelvis requires surgery.
 Surgeons like to fix these pelvic fractures as soon as possible.
 However, due to the fact that many patients have other injuries, the surgery has to wait until patients are cleared for surgery by the general surgeons.
 Occasionally surgery has to be delayed several days if patients are too sick or unstable from a medical standpoint for surgery.

 Because the hip socket can break in many different ways, there are several types of pelvic fracture surgery and surgical approaches that can be done to fix the injury.
 The surgeon will decide which is best for each injury pattern.
 In most cases, these are fixed with plates and screws.
 A combination of large and small incisions are used to fix these injuries.
 Surgery usually takes 1 to 3 hours.
 Most patients stay in the hospital for several days after surgery.

 These are relatively rare injuries.
 It is important to choose your surgeon wisely.
 While in the hospital, it is your right as a patient to request the physician you think best to treat your injury.
 Extensive surgical experience can be helpful in achieving a good result and avoiding complications.
-Collectively, ROC orthopedic surgeons have performed more broken pelvis surgeries than any practice in northern Nevada and take pride in outstanding surgical results.
-The ROC has 4 dedicated orthopaedic trauma surgeons who work as a team to treat these difficult injuries.
+Collectively, ROC surgeons have performed more broken pelvis surgeries than any practice in northern Nevada and take pride in outstanding surgical results.
+The ROC has 4 dedicated orthopedic trauma surgeons who work as a team to treat these difficult injuries.

-After pelvic fracture surgery, patients are not allowed to bear weight or walk for 6 to 10 weeks.
+After pelvic fracture surgery, patients are not allowed to bear weight or walk for six to 10 weeks.
 You will be taught by physical therapy to use crutches or a walker before leaving the hospital.
 Your doctor may decide to put you on a blood thinner after surgery for 2-6 weeks depending on your risk factors.